thegail/swift-db/README.md

 (including hardware failures, etc.), the database is left as if the transaction had never occurred.

+SwiftDB achieves atomicity of transactions through write-ahead logging.
+Before a transaction can be committed, its operations are logged to non-volitile storage, such that if a hardware failure occurs during a disk write, the cleanup operation can restore the database to the state before the transaction occurred.
+Write-ahead logging can be disabled in [configuration](#configuration).

 ### Correctness

 An invalid transaction must fail, and may never leave the database in an invalid